Permafrost/TundraTN/README.md

       all the resulting split contents.
 For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

+    * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing the bizdoc content as [XML] with elements in one or more namespaces.
+Defaults to using the namespace prefixes declared on the associated Trading Networks document type.

+    * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when serializing the split documents returned by `$service` to the same [XML] format with elements in one or more namespaces.
+If the list of split documents contain dissimilar formats, then `$service` should return a IData document list called `$namespaces` of the same length as the split document list, where `$namespaces[n]` will be used to serialize `$documents[n]`.

     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
 Defaults to the parsing schema specified on the